-Question Response to Concept Plan Proposal Additional Comment on Care Precinct Stage Proposal How is the impact of the new development on the heritage significance of the item or area to be minimised?
+Question Response to Concept Plan Proposal Additional Comment on Village Green Precinct Stage Proposal How is the impact of the new development on the heritage significance of the item or area to be minimised?
 The adjacent heritage items outside the Cardinal Freeman Village site are separated from the site by the width of the road and the street plantings.
 The impact of the proposed development is minimised by the height distribution of the new buildings with the taller buildings located in the centre of the site.
 The placement of the new buildings also responds to the site topography with lower buildings positioned at the southern end of the site where it slopes upwards.
 The new buildings at the street edges of the site will be largely screened by the existing and proposed vegetation, thus retaining the existing urban character.
 The proposed development is contained within the lot boundaries and will have no physical impact of the heritage listed trees in Victoria Street.
-The new buildings within the site are to be set back from the street and will have no adverse impact on the vertical definition the colonnade of trunks gives the streetscape. the increased setbacks of the Care Precinct buildings Why is the new development required to be adjacent to a heritage item?
+The new buildings within the site are to be set back from the street and will have no adverse impact on the vertical definition the colonnade of trunks gives the streetscape.
+The proposed Stage 1 development is consistent with that of the Concept Plan.
+The Village Green Precinct development is in the centre of site, separated from the adjacent heritage items by the existing buildings and established vegetation within the site, street plantings and the width of the roadway.
+Why is the new development required to be adjacent to a heritage item?
 The project represents a refurbishment and upgrading of the existing Cardinal Freeman Village, located in the vicinity of these items.
+How does the curtilage allowed around the heritage item contribute to the retention of its heritage significance?
+The local curtilages associated with the heritage listed items within the vicinity will be unaffected by the proposed development on the other side of the roadway.